canonical/pebble/docs/reference/service-auto-restart.md

-# How to configure service auto-restart
+# Service auto-restart

 Pebble's service manager automatically restarts services that exit unexpectedly.

 By default, this is done whether the exit code is zero or non-zero, but you can change this using the `on-success` and `on-failure` fields in a configuration layer.
 The possible values for these fields are:

 * `restart`: restart the service and enter a restart-backoff loop (the default behaviour).
 * `shutdown`: shut down and exit the Pebble daemon (with exit code 0 if the service exits successfully, exit code 10 otherwise)